 You can schedule your backups with BackupBuddy at different intervals.
 There’s even an option for hourly backups.
 BackupBuddy also lets you customize the contents of your backups, choosing specific files, only the database, or some combination.

-BackupBuddy has some nice security and recovery features too.
+BackupBuddy has some nice security and recovery features, too.
 It offers malware scans and database repair and recovery.
-There are some great migration and cloning tools included as well.
+In addition, they include some great migration and cloning tools, as well.